Role of intercalated Cobalt in the electronic structure of Co$_{1/3}$NbS$_2$: Experimental results

 \subsection{Scans along cuts in k-space}

-Fig.~\ref{fig2} shows the ARPES spectra of Co$_{1/3}$NbS$_2$ collected along $\Gamma {\rm M_0}$ and $\Gamma {\rm K_0}$ directions of the Brillouin zone of 2H-NbS$_2$.
-They were measured at photon energy $h\nu=$ 40 eV using the horizontal photon polarization.
+Fig.~\ref{Lfig03} shows the ARPES spectra of Co$_{1/3}$NbS$_2$ collected along $\Gamma {\rm M_0}$ and $\Gamma {\rm K_0}$ directions of the Brillouin zone of 2H-NbS$_2$.
+They were measured using photons with energy $h\nu=$ 40 eV and horizontal photon polarization.
 Energy distribution curves (EDCs) along these directions are also shown.
 The zero in binding energy ($E_B$) corresponds to the Fermi level ($E_{\rm F}$).
-The blue dashed lines in panels (d) and (e), and full blue lines in panels (b) and (c) correspond to the Brillouin zone boundaries of Co$_{1/3}$NbS$_2$.
-The spectra on panels (b) and (d) (along $\Gamma$K$_0$ direction) are recorded at 78 K, while the spectra at panels (c) and (e) along $\Gamma$M$_0$ direction are measured at 10 K. We point out that $k$-axes essentially specify the $(k_x, k_y)$ coordinates of the initial electron state, and we use the surface Brillouin zone labels to emphasize that.
-The corresponding labels without bars designate the points at $k_z=0$ in the bulk Brillouin zone, whereas in reality $k_z$ can be finite.
-We will return to this point in Sec.~\ref{sec:discussion}.
+The blue dashed lines in panels (c) and (d), and full blue lines in panels (b) and (c) correspond to the Brillouin zone boundaries of Co$_{1/3}$NbS$_2$.
+The spectra on panels (a) and (c) (along $\Gamma$K$_0$ direction) are recorded at 78 K, while the spectra at panels (b) and (d) along $\Gamma$M$_0$ direction are measured at 10 K. We point out that $k$-axes essentially specify the $(k_x, k_y)$ coordinates of the initial electron state, and we use the surface Brillouin zone labels to emphasize that.
+The corresponding labels without bars designate the points at $k_z=0$ in the bulk Brillouin zone, whereas spectra represent contribution coming from electronic states at finite $k_z$.
 We also compared the ARPES spectra measured below and above the magnetic ordering temperature $T_{\rm N}$, taken along the same direction.
 We have not observed any significant differences between these spectra within the experimental resolution, except for the thermal broadening around the Fermi level.
-The details are provided in Ref. \onlinecite{SIref}.
-Some differences in data quality observed along different directions in spectra presented in Fig.~\ref{fig2} should be primarily attributed to different crystal qualities of samples used for scans along different directions\cite{SIref}.
+The details are provided in Supplemental Material \cite{SIref}.
+Some difference in data quality along $\Gamma M_0$ and $\Gamma K_0$ directions in Fig.~\ref{Lfig03} should be attributed primarily to a difference in crystal quality of samples used for respective scans \cite{SIref}.